SARAH KINSLEY @ ROYALE 10/13

 She next sat down at the piano and thanked Ha Vay for opening.
 “Did anyone come with a friend or with a best friend?
 This song is about wanting to marry your best friends, go somewhere in the countryside, and live this idyllic life together.”
 Said Kinsley before playing “Starling,” a song she had previously told me she loved during the interview.
 “That has been a really sweet song to sing on this tour.
 I get honestly distracted watching you all embrace each other.
 You guys are so cute,” said Kinsley.

 “We play this next song for special crowds, it’s more vulnerable,” said Kinsley before playing “Barrel of Love.”
-During this song, she hit every single note flawlessly, and her belts were unexpected but well done.
+She hit every single note flawlessly during this song, and her belts were unexpected but well done.

-“The Giver” and “Prophecy” were next on her setlist.
+Next on her setlist were “The Giver” and “Prophecy.”
 Her energy and movements during these two made the concert feel intimate, as she got everyone dancing.

 As soon as Kinsley took out a contact mic, I could tell “Sublime” was up next.
 Being my favorite song on the album, I was shocked because hearing it live left me speechless.
 I wish I could listen to that version over and over again.

 A fan gave her a shirt; she covered “Dreams” by The Cranberries beautifully and went right into her next song, “Black Horse.”
 She sang while encouraging the crowd to jump and shout the lyrics.
-The overall vibe of the song felt nostalgic, like the kind of song you dance with your friends to in your bedroom at a sleepover.
+The song’s overall vibe felt nostalgic, like the kind of song you dance with your friends to in your bedroom at a sleepover.

 Before playing “Knights,” she introduced and thanked her very talented band.